plinioprado/adp-r10/README.md

 # R10 Project

 Mobile application using React Native for an upcoming developer conference called R10.
+Project for Red Academy App Development Professional course

 # Stack

-React Native for iOS/Android
+* React Native for iOS and Android
-Redux
+* Redux
-Realm
+* Realm
+* React Native specialized modules:
+** ex-navigation
+** react-native-linear-gradient
+** react-native-maps
+** react-native-vector-icons

 # Dev notes

-* Usiong yarn and not npm
+* Using yarn and not npm
+* Priority for understanding and application of functionalities